 illustrated, but pro riders are also far more skilled at keeping their body weight at just the right point between the wheels than the average Joe or Jill.
 Watching the Tweed Valley EWS from the sidelines, it was interesting to see how the fastest riders' bikes remained incredibly level through sections of intense braking or changes of gradient, while the merely "fast" riders bikes were pitching and moving more erratically.
 Ben Cathro discusses the skills needed to keep the bike level and settled while getting on and off the brakes in the below video.
 I'm not for a second saying that a longer bike is a substitute for these skills, but that a very experienced rider may be able to get away with a shorter wheelbase without feeling like the bike is pitching and unstable, while a less skilled rider may benefit more from extra stability.
 What's the bottom line?

 To be clear, I'm not trying to convince you that you need a longer bike.
-I'm only arguing against the reasoning which goes: "rider X has downsized, therefore smaller bikes are better."
+Nor am I saying you need a shorter bike, an idler pulley or any other tech trend you may have seen on the podium.
+I'm arguing against the reasoning which goes: "rider X is riding a certain setup and is winning races, therefore that setup must be better."
 It's just fundamentally impossible to separate the effect of the bike from that of the rider when it comes to race results - some racers may be conservative with new trends, and what works for a top athlete may be quite different to what's ideal for you or me.
 So try out as many different bike geometries as you can and ride whatever works best for you, or just be happy with whatever bike you've got.
 But don't try to justify your geometry theories or bike choices based on what your favourite racer is using.